titsch-guilherme/react-pdf-converter/docs/stories/README.md

 ## Notes

+- **Modern Stack**: All dependencies updated to latest stable versions (January 2025)
+- **Vite Preferred**: Better performance than Create React App for new projects
+- **React 19**: Latest stable version with improved features and performance
+- **Material-UI v7**: Latest version with enhanced theming and components
 - **Continuous Integration**: Application is always in a working, demonstrable state
 - **Risk Reduction**: No big-bang integration; issues caught early
 - **Team Efficiency**: Clear handoff points between frontend and backend teams